Texas A&M Student Chapter of the Student Veterinary Emergency and Critical Care Society

 - Networking opportunities with emergency clinicians and intern recruiters.

 - Attending the IVECCS Conferences every year.
-This year it was in Washington D.C., in 2020 it will be in St. Louis!
+In 2019 it was in Washington D.C., and this year it will be in St. Louis!
 If you help work it, you can get your registration fees waived, and attend lectures, exhibtors, events, lunches/dinners, for free!

 What to stay in the loop with all things SVECCS related?
 Check us out on Facebook by giving the page a like!